-* Temporary conservation easements, temporary leases, and fee title to land will only be considered on a case-by-case basis, and only if advantageous to interest of CPNRD and its residents.
+* Temporary conservation easements, temporary leases, and fee title to the land will only be considered on a case-by-case basis, and only if advantageous to the interest of CPNRD and its residents.

 * When acquiring water rights and uses to retire and place in the water bank, the NRD bases payment rate on impacts to the river.